 All kombucha begins as sweet tea: tea leaves, water and sugar.
 The tea leaves used will depend on the kombucha manufacturer.
 At Brew Dr., we do things a little differently than anyone else.
-We started out as a tea company.
-You may be familiar with Townshend’s Teahouses in the northwest, where we’re sort of a big deal.
-There’s a reason Townshend’s gets so many great reviews.
+We started out as a tea company, and there’s a reason our teas get so many great reviews.

-We partner with the world’s best tea buyers who travel the globe to curate teas just for Townshend’s, forming personal relationships with tea growers and importing their teas directly to us.
+We source our teas thoughtfully, partnering with tea buyers who carefully curate tea leaves from some of the world's best growers.
 With tea as the foundation for kombucha, we think the tea part matters.
 So do our customers who choose our kombucha over so many other options.

 After the tea is brewed, the fermentation process is where science takes over.
 A combination of specific yeast and bacteria are added to the sweet tea, often referred to as SCOBY.
 SCOBY stands for “symbiotic culture of bacteria and yeast”.
 The sugar from the sweet tea feeds the SCOBY, aiding in its growth of beneficial colonies of bacteria.